sweattep/anonymous_quotes/README.md

 >The words of the wise spoken in quiet are more acceptable than the cry of a ruler among fools

+>So we must listen very carefully  to the truth that we have heard, or we may drift away from it.

 >How does the man you love differ from any other, you most beautiful of women?
 How does the man you love differ from any other,